 To fast-track your search, we’ve outlined five of the best HIPAA-compliant marketing analytics solutions you can start using today.

-Even if a tool claims HIPAA compliance, it's your responsibility to vet it, establish safeguards, and define how data is handled under your oversight.
+But remember, even if a tool claims HIPAA compliance, it's your responsibility to vet it, establish safeguards, and define how data is handled under your oversight.

 1. Improvado